mesosphere/dcos-perf-test-driver/docs/source/config/Example.rst

   #################################################
   policies:

-    # Explore a multi-variable parameter space as scale test task
+    # We are using a multi-step policy due to it's configuration
+    # flexibility, even though our tests have only one step.
-    - class: policy.MultivariableExplorerPolicy
+    - class: policy.MultiStepPolicy

-      # The following rules describe the permutation matrix
-      matrix:
-        instances:
-          type: discrete
-          values: [1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048, 4096]

-      # The event binding configuration
+      steps:

+        # Explore deploymentRate from 100 to 1000 with interval 50
+        - name: Stress-Testing Marathon
+          values:
+            - parameter: deploymentRate
+              min: 100
+              max : 1000
+              step: 50

+          # Advance when the deployment is successful
           events:

-        # Wait until marathin is started before continuing with the tests
-        start: MarathonStartedEvent

-        # Signal the status of the following events
-        signal:
-          OK: MarathonDeploymentSuccessEvent
-          FAILURE: MarathonDeploymentFailedEvent

-        # Wait for the given number of events (evaluated at run-time)
-        signalEventCount: 1
+            advance: MarathonDeploymentSuccessEvent:notrace

+          # Advance only when we have received <deploymentRate> events
+          advance_condition:
+            events: "deploymentRate"

   #################################################
   # Channel configuration
   #################################################
   channels:

-    # Perform an HTTP request for every `instance` parameter change
+    # Perform an HTTP request for every `deploymentRate` parameter change
     - class: channel.HTTPChannel
-      url: "{{marathon_url}}/v2/apps"
+      url: {{marathon_url}}/v2/apps
       verb: POST
+      repeat: "{{deploymentRate}}"
       body: |
         {
+          "id": "/scale-instances/{{uuid()}}",
           "cmd": "sleep 1200",
-          "cpus": 0.005,
+          "cpus": 0.1,
-          "mem": 32,
+          "mem": 64,
           "disk": 0,
-          "instances": {{instances}},
+          "instances": 0,
-          "id": "/scale-instances/{{uuid()}}",
           "backoffFactor": 1.0,
           "backoffSeconds": 0
         }

-    # We are using a dummy command-line channel in order to launch marathon
-    # through scala, using mesos-simulator.
-    - class: channel.CmdlineChannel
-      cmdline: sbt "project mesos-simulation" "run --master 127.0.0.1:5050"
-      cwd: "{{marathon_repo_dir}}"

-      # By specifying `atstart` we are opting out from the parameter-driven
-      # launc, rather we are launching this app at start and then forget about it
-      atstart: yes

   #################################################
   # Observer configuration
   #################################################
   observers:

-    # The events observer is subscribing to the
+    # We are measuring the HTTP response time of the /v2/groups endpoint
-    - class: observer.MarathonEventsObserver
+    - class: observer.HTTPTimingObserver
-      url: "{{marathon_url}}/v2/events"
+      url: {{marathon_url}}/v2/groups

-    # The metrics observer samples the /metrics endpoint and emmits their
-    # value updates to the event bus.
+      interval: 1

+    # We also need to listen for marathon deployment success events in order
+    # to advance to the next test values, so we also need a marathon poller
-    - class: observer.MarathonMetricsObserver
+    - class: observer.MarathonPollerObserver
-      url: "{{marathon_url}}/metrics"
+      url: "{{marathon_url}}"

   #################################################
   # Tracker configuration
   #################################################
   trackers:

-    # Track deploymentTime as the duration between an `HTTPResponseEndEvent`
+    # Track the `responseTime`, by extracting the `responseTime` from the
-    # and an `MarathonDeploymentSuccessEvent`
+    # HTTP measurement result event
-    - class: tracker.DurationTracker
+    - class: tracker.EventAttributeTracker
+      event: HTTPTimingResultEvent
+      extract:
-      metric: deploymentTime
+        - metric: responseTime
-      events:
-        start: HTTPResponseEndEvent
-        end: MarathonDeploymentSuccessEvent
+          attrib: responseTime

   #################################################
-  # Global test configuration
+  # Result reporters
   #################################################
   reporters: